 — {Attribute/Association Name}-type: Type information pertaining to the attribute or association when the type is constrained within one model package;

-— {Attribute/Association Name}-card: Cardinality information pertaining to the attribute or association;
+— {Attribute/Association Name}-card: Cardinality information pertaining to the attribute or association, when the cardinality is constrained within one model package;

 — {Attribute/Association Name}-con: Additional constraints.
 As these sometimes pertain to multiple attributes or associations, this part of the name can become more complex.

 Individual requirements are case sensitive, following UML naming conventions.
-Requirements pertaining to classes contain the class name in UpperCamelCase, requirements pertaining to associations utilize the association role name in lowerCamelCase.
+Requirements pertaining to classes contain the class name in UpperCamelCase, requirements pertaining to attributes or associations utilize the attribute name or association role name in lowerCamelCase.

 All recommendations are informative, and each is presented with the following template: